MartinMetaksov/mind-capsule/README.md

 `pnpm run format`

 Formats the entire codebase using Prettier.

 - Enforces consistent formatting
 - Safe to run at any time

 ---

+## 🗂 Workspace & Data Storage

+Story Master uses a **local workspace folder** as its primary data store.

+- Projects, notes, images, and assets are stored as real files
+- Long-form content is stored as Markdown
+- Metadata is stored as JSON
+- No hidden database — everything is portable and readable

+This approach allows:

+- Easy backups
+- Git / Dropbox / iCloud syncing
+- Manual editing if desired
+- Future-proof storage

+The workspace folder is selected on first launch and can be changed later.

 ### 🧪 Quality & CI

 This repository uses GitHub Actions for continuous integration.

 On every push and pull request, the CI pipeline automatically:

 - Installs dependencies
 - Runs TypeScript type checks
 - Lints the codebase